axoflow/axosyslog-core-docs/content/docs/chapter-destinations/configuring-destinations-kafka-c/reference-destination-kafka-c/_index.md

 {{% include-headless "chunk/kafka-c-impl-required-options-note.md" %}}

-The {{% productparam "abbrev" %}}`kafka` destination supports all properties of the official Kafka producer.
+The {{% param "product.abbrev" %}}`kafka` destination supports all properties of the official Kafka producer.
 For details, see [the librdkafka documentation](https://github.com/edenhill/librdkafka/blob/master/CONFIGURATION.md).

 The syntax of the config() option is the following: